MagpieBridge/MagpieBridge/README.md

 - [MagpieBridge-based FlowDroid](https://github.com/MagpieBridge/FlowDroidLSPDemo)

 ## How to use MapgieBridge for your own analysis?
-- Check if your analysis is built on top the analysis frameworks MagpieBridge supports (WALA, Soot)
 - [Check this tutorial to create your first project with MagpieBridge](https://github.com/MagpieBridge/MagpieBridge/wiki/Create-your-first-project-with-MagpieBridge)

 ## Build MagpieBridge with Maven